 “It’s just us three from here on out,” I remember thinking as I stood in my kitchen and stared at the scruffy faces of my two cats.
 See, I was getting divorced and it was hard not to feel like a divorced old cat lady.

 In a lot of ways, being newly single is like being newly sober.
 When I was new to recovery, much of what I faced was just trying to do this whole life thing without drugs and alcohol.
 My breakup has felt the same.
-The comfort, the thing I relied on, the fuel for my day to day life was no longer.
+The comfort, the thing I relied on, the fuel for my day-to-day life was no longer.
 I would have to figure out how to navigate life without it.
 Much like when booze and drugs had been gone for a while, I also started to realize how my old relationship wasn’t serving me.
 So here I am without my relationship and drugs and alcohol and in uncharted waters and you know what?
 It’s kind of incredible.
-Sure, sure it sucks being a 46-year-old sober gay man being single in a youth obsessed culture but it sucks more being stuck in a marriage that wasn’t working.
-I now got the opportunity to find out who I am without out him, like I did when I said goodbye to substances.
+Sure, sure it sucks being a 46-year-old sober gay man being single in a youth-obsessed culture but it sucks more being stuck in a marriage that wasn’t working.
+I now got the opportunity to find out who I am without out him like I did when I said goodbye to substances.
 What did I even like?
 Did I even want another relationship?
 Who was I?
 Turns out, I’m pretty awesome.
 I am incredible company and recovery helped me figure that out in the first place.
 I like going to dinner and movies by myself.
 I like having plans with friends and not coming home at any specific time.
-It wasn’t some sad ass cat lady existence because I liked myself and for what it’s worth, like my cats every much too.
+It wasn’t some sad-ass cat lady existence because I liked myself and for what it’s worth, as my cats very much too.